The Nutrition Unit

-Bivamuntuyo established a Nutrition Unit at Kyotera Medical Centre under the umbrella of Rakai Community Based Health Project a national registred NGO (non-government organization) in 2011.
+In 2013, Bivamuntuyo established a department for malnourished children at Kyotera Medical Centre under the umbrella of Rakai Community Based Health Project, a district registered NGO (Non-Government Organisation).

-Malnutrition is one of the major global health burden.
-It is a term specifically used to describe undernutrition where an individual is not getting the required food nutrients such as protein, calories or micronutrients.
-Adequate nutrition is vital in ensuring proper growth and development.
+Malnutrition is one of the biggest health problems in the world.
+It is a term used specifically to describe malnutrition where an individual is not getting the required nutrients such as protein, calories or other essential nutrients.
+Appropriate nutrition is important for ensuring proper growth and development.

-- Higher risk to poor visual and auditory working memory compared to well-nourished children
+- Higher risk for poor visual and auditory working memory compared to well-nourished children.

-- Higher risk of dying from diarrhea and respiratory infections compared to well-nourished children
+- Higher risk of dying from diarrhea and respiratory infections compared to well-fed children.

-- Higher chances of developing obesity and other chronic diseases during adulthood compared with a child which was healthy during childhood
+- Higher odds of developing obesity and other chronic diseases during adulthood compared to a child who was healthy during childhood.

-- Malnutrition negatively influences human productivity, low level of education, lower earning potential which leads to a reduction in the number and strength of the workforce
+- Malnutrition negatively impacts human productivity, low educational attainment and lower earning potential, leading to a reduction in the number and strength of the labor force.